 Charity Awards Evening

 Held this year at Harleyford Golf Club, each year the Marlow Thames Club makes donations to a range of local charities.
-For further details see below.
+For details of each charity see below the pictures.thumbnail view

 Sepsis Trust (£600)